dj0abr/SSB_HighSpeed_Modem/README.md

 you need to run 2 programs, the first one is "hsmodem" which runs in a termimal without GUI.
 This is the modem doing all modulation and demodulation staff.
 The second program is the user interface "oscardata.exe".

+* Windows
+copy all files from "WinRelease" into any folder of your choice.
+Start oscardata.exe by double-clicking.
+The application oscardata.exe can also run on a different PC in your home network, see Linux version.
+Even a mix between Linux and Windows is possible, so running oscardata.exe on a Windows PC and running the hsmodem on another computer in the shack.

+* Linux
-1. go into the folder "WinRelease" or "LinuxRelease"
+1. go into the folder "LinuxRelease"
 2. run the software:  ./hs100modem.exe or ./hsmodem optional command line parameter: no parameter ... normal usage
 -m IP ... specify the V4 IP adress of the device where the application software is running.
 This is useful if you have more than one qo100modem running simultaneously.
 Without this parameter the app will search the modem automatically.
 3. start the user application on any PC in your home network.
 It will find the modem automatically The file is located in oscardata/oscardata/bin/Release On windows just start oscardata.exe